Lester Bowie: Biography

 Born in the historic village of Bartonsville in Frederick County, Maryland, United States, Bowie grew up in St Louis, Missouri.
-At the age of five, he started studying the trumpet with his father, a professional musician.
+He grew up in a musical family; his father, W. Lester Bowie Sr., was a trained trumpeter who served as a high school band director in St. Louis for thirty years, and was Lester's first music teacher.
+His brothers, trombonist Joseph Bowie and saxophonist Byron Bowie, also became professional musicians.
+At the age of five, he started studying the trumpet with his father.
 He played with blues musicians such as Little Milton and Albert King, and rhythm and blues stars such as Solomon Burke, Joe Tex, and Rufus Thomas.
 In 1965, he became Fontella Bass's musical director and husband.
-He was a co-founder of Black Artists Group (BAG) in St Louis.
+Together they had four children: Ju'Lene Bowie Coney, Bahnamous Lee Bowie (a keyboardist and record producer who appeared as a featured guest on two Art Ensemble of Chicago recordings, Ancient to the Future (1987) and Coming Home Jamaica (1998)), Neuka Bowie Mitchell, and Larry Stevenson.
+He was a co-founder of Black Artists Group (BAG) in St. Louis.

 In 1966, he moved to Chicago, where he worked as a studio musician, and met Muhal Richard Abrams and Roscoe Mitchell and became a member of the AACM.
 In 1968, he founded the Art Ensemble of Chicago with Mitchell, Joseph Jarman, and Malachi Favors.
+In 1969, Bowie and the ensemble relocated to Paris, France, where they performed and recorded extensively over a two-year residency; during this period, his wife Fontella Bass appeared as a featured vocalist on the film soundtrack Les Stances à Sophie (Pathé Marconi/EMI France, 1970), recorded at Pathé Marconi studio, Boulogne, France on August 22, 1970, documented by the Library of Congress Jazz on the Screen database.
 He remained a member of this group for the rest of his life, and was also a member of Jack DeJohnette's New Directions quartet.
 He lived and worked in Jamaica and Nigeria, and played and recorded with Fela Kuti.
 Bowie's onstage appearance, in a white lab coat, with his goatee waxed into two points, was an important part of the Art Ensemble's stage show.